blog posts

 4- Encouraging the user to produce content

 Web 3.0 seeks a better balance in a productive economy.
-There are few controls and balances paying pay rewards and benefits to online creators.
+There are few controls and balances regarding the payment of rewards and benefits to online creators.
 A small percentage of people are earning money.

 In addition, the concept of user encouragement does not exist at all.
 For example, it may reward users with digital tokens or currencies for eagerly sharing their data to keep things transparent.
 This kind of clear motivation and reward will be a big part of the Web 3.0 experience to create responsibility in all participants.